 Select a chart for our estimates of the latest trends in the cost index, and what is behind these.

-- The period between January 2015 (the current start of index) and April 2016 saw a period of falling costs, with much larger reductions for gas than electricity.
-As a result, while the overall dual fuel index is now 4% below its level at the start of 2015, the electricity index is now around 8% higher, and the gas index around 14% lower.
+- The current index starts in January 2015.
+Costs fell during 2015 and early 2016, with much larger reductions for gas than electricity.
+After the recent increases, the dual fuel index is now 3% above its level at the start of 2015.
+The electricity index is 13% higher, while the gas index is 6.2% lower.

-- The primary driver of changes in the Index over the period since 2015 has been movements in wholesale prices.
-The value of the Supplier Cost Index as of 1 August is based on average wholesale prices in July 2017 for delivery in the following 12 months.
+- Movements in wholesale prices have been a significant driver of the index in each period since the start in 2015.
+The value of the Supplier Cost Index as of November is based on average wholesale prices in October 2017 for delivery in the following 12 months.
 It is common among the large suppliers to purchase energy for customers on their ‘standard variable’ tariffs over an extended period (up to two years or more).
-This can create a lag between the latest movements in wholesale prices (as shown by the Index) and the costs suppliers incur for these customers.
+This can create a lag between the latest movements in wholesale prices (as shown by the index) and the costs suppliers incur for these customers.
 The extent of the lag will vary depending on different suppliers’ approaches to purchasing energy.

 - There are likely to be some additional upwards pressures on costs in the remainder of 2017 and into 2018.
-From October, suppliers will be required to make capacity market payments to help ensure that there is sufficient generation capacity in the winter.
+From October, suppliers have been required to make capacity market payments to help ensure that there is sufficient generation capacity in the winter.
 The costs associated with supporting renewable and low-carbon electricity generation are also expected to rise further.

 - We calculate the Supplier Cost Index by estimating trends in network charges, wholesale prices and the charges to suppliers associated with government programmes (note that in some cases, these government charges only apply to large and medium-sized suppliers).

 - These estimates are then combined with information on the relative scale of each of these categories of cost to calculate the trend in the overall Supplier Cost Index.
-The weights given to each category of costs as of the base period in January 2014 are as follows: wholesale electricity - 27.5%, wholesale gas - 35.2%, networks electricity - 15.0%, networks gas - 13.3%, government obligations electricity - 7.6%, government obligations gas - 1.3%.
+The weights given to each category of costs are based on the most recent financial statements (2016) from the six large suppliers, and are as follows:

 - As the estimates are forward-looking, they therefore rely on forecasts and assumptions, and so will be subject to uncertainty.
 Information on suppliers’ realised costs is available in the financial statements published by the six large energy suppliers.
 See Understanding the profits of the large energy suppliers.